SlothPerson1234/Lord-of-The-Rings/README.md

 ### Please Enjoy this Game, and remember:
 >Not all those who wander are lost*
  *this was kindof just a line in a song.
-Its been over-comertialized.
+Its been over-comertcialized.